The Devil Is an Ass: Synopsis

 Influenced by Manly and his own better nature, Wittipol puts aside his lustful quest to help Mistress Fitzdottrel out of her difficulties.
-To this point, Wittipol and Manly have been co-operating with Meercraft and company, but now, in effect, they change sides.
-Meercraft has by this time tricked Fitzdottrel into signing over all his fortune to his wife, with Meercraft himself as the intended guardian; Wittipol and Manly manage to switch the guardianship to Manly at the last moment.
+To this point, Wittipol and Manly have been co-operating with Merecraft and company, but now, in effect, they change sides.
+Merecraft has by this time tricked Fitzdottrel into signing over all his fortune to his wife, with Merecraft himself as the intended guardian; Wittipol and Manly manage to switch the guardianship to Manly at the last moment.
 Once she has legal control of their estate, Mistress Fitzdottrel can prevent her husband's follies from bankrupting them.

-Meercraft, now realising that he's been fooled, strikes back: he persuades Fitzdottrel (who is outraged at his wife's usurpation of authority) to pretend to be bewitched by his wife and her confederates.
-In the sympathetic court of Sir Paul Eitherside, Meercraft plans to get the legal documents dismissed and restore Fitzdottrel to the control of his own estate, so the cheating can continue.
+Merecraft, now realising that he's been fooled, strikes back: he persuades Fitzdottrel (who is outraged at his wife's usurpation of authority) to pretend to be bewitched by his wife and her confederates.
+In the sympathetic court of Sir Paul Eitherside, Merecraft plans to get the legal documents dismissed and restore Fitzdottrel to the control of his own estate, so the cheating can continue.

 Pug has not done well through all these developments: beaten, manipulated, and generally abused, he ends up confined to Newgate Prison at the end of the day.
 (Jonson, true to the Aristotelian unities of time and place, stages all this action in a single day.)
 Pug appeals to Satan to take him back to Hell with whatever punishment the lord of the underworld chooses—for nothing in hell compares "to a lady of fashion."
 Satan, triumphant in his prediction that 1616 London was more than Pug could handle, arrives to spirit Pug away, blasting a wall out of Newgate in the process, and leaving the thief's body behind.
 And the jailers realise, belatedly, that the man they'd arrested in the afternoon was the same man they'd hanged in the morning.

-Meercraft's trial before Sir Paul is warming up, with Fitzdottrel giving a bravura performance as a bewitched victim.
+Merecraft's trial before Sir Paul is warming up, with Fitzdottrel giving a bravura performance as a bewitched victim.
 But word arrives of the satanic doings at Newgate; and Fitzdottrel, realising that Pug, "Deville," had been a devil after all, is so beside himself that he abandons the pretense of bewitchment and spills the beans.
 In the end, the con men are themselves conned, the witty enjoy the fruits of their wit, and virtue is preserved.

-Metatheatre

-When Fitzdottrel intends to see a play in Act I, the play in question is The Devil Is an Ass.
-When Meercraft and Ingine are looking for someone to play the "Spanish woman," they mention Richard Robinson, a real actor with the King's Men; Robinson played female parts as a boy, and had acted in the company's production of Jonson's Catiline in 1611.
-Wittipol, the character in the play who does masquerade as the "Spanish woman," was most likely played by Robinson, creating another of the loops of self-reference that Jonson liked to generate in his plays.